Insights into non-executive director role and what it takes to be a great NED with portfolio NED Jo Haigh

-Jo Haigh is also the CEO and founder of fds, a highly successful training and consultancy organisation she founded at the start of the 90’s, she has held circa 40 + Non-Executive Roles over that period in companies across the country and helped circa 400 + businesses through successful transactions.
+Jo Haigh is a portfolio non-executive director.
+She is the CEO and founder of fds, a training and consultancy organisation she founded at the start of the 90’s, she has held circa 40+ non-executive roles over that period in companies across the country and helped circa 400+ businesses through successful transactions.
 She has sold 3 of her own companies and undertaken 2 personal MBO’s.
-For more about fds visit www.fds-group.uk.com

 Making an effective NED

 To explain properly what makes one NED more effective than another, it’s important to first of all understand what the role of a NED is all about.

 A NED is not there to run the company, they have no operational role.
 In fact if we are exploring what is an ineffective trait in a NED it would be one that interferes with the day to day decision making of the executives.

 What a great NED does is challenge constructively the executive’s propositions by supporting and guiding them through issues that the business is facing.
 A NED should also make important introductions to contacts the company may benefit from and also be able to communicate at all levels in and out of the organisation.

 A great NED offers mentoring and coaching for the executives and is the conscious of the business.